pingcap/docs/upgrade-tidb-using-tiup.md

 > **Note:**
 >
-> If the result of `tiup --version` shows that your TiUP version is below v1.0.0, run `tiup update --self` first to update the TiUP version before running the following command.
+> If the result of `tiup --version` shows that your TiUP version is earlier than v1.0.0, run `tiup update --self` first to update the TiUP version before running the following command.

 {{< copyable "shell-regular" >}}